 Works were directed by local mastermind Ismaila Traoré, head of the local guild of masons.
 The original fundament of the old mosque was used at least partly.
 Works were completed in 1907 or 1909.

 Design of this structure surprised many Europeans.
 Some were amazed, some – very critical.
 Thus, Félix Dubois considered that this design has too much French influence.
 Later though it was recognized as genuine design of local people – who, after all, have longer cultural traditions than most European nations.

 People in Djenné have used to multiculturality – here meet different nations and different ways of life.
 This is the border between the desert nomads and sedentary farmers of Sahel.
 City thrived on trade – and trade requires diplomacy and stability.

-Thus – also the white infidels were welcome to visit the unusual mosque.
+Thus – also the white infidels were welcome to visit the unusual Great Mosque of Djenne.

 Elsewhere the adobe mosques have been gradually modernized – with piping, with more and more electrical systems, with modern materials.
 People of Djenné have been conservative (faresighted?) and have left the mosque in its original state.
 Thus today we see here the best, pure example of the specific local architecture – Sudano-Sahelian style.

 These eforts have been rewarded – the amazing architecture is admired by tourists and is creating new working places in this poor country.
 There would come more tourists, if not the political instability and warfare…